 My Teen Refuses To Eat Dinner.
 What Do I Do?

 If your teen is refusing dinner, you are likely feeling scared, frustrated, and unsure what to do next.
 Dinner can quickly become the most stressful part of the day when a child is struggling with an eating disorder.
-Many parents describe it as walking into a nightly battle they feel unprepared for.
+Many of the parents and caregivers we work with describe it as walking into a nightly battle they feel unprepared for.

-The good news is: this is a very common pattern in eating disorder recovery, and there are specific ways to handle it that reduce conflict and increase the chances your teen will eat.
+The good news is: this is a very common pattern in eating disorder recovery, and there are specific ways to handle it that reduce conflict and increase the likelihood of your teen showing up to the meal.

 You are not alone in this, and there is a way to approach tonight differently.